hansschuijff/Genesis-Connect-for-Woothemes-Sensei/README.md

 ### Does this work with any Genesis child theme?

 Yes and no. Technically, it does.
-However, depending on other factors such as the individual theme's styling and layout, the output may be unexpected, and require some tweaking.
+However, depending on other factors such as the individual theme's styling and layout, the output may be unexpected and require some tweaking.

-Case in point, if the full-width layout is selected in the Genesis settings, lessons, course and question posts are showing a sidebar underneath the main content.
-Version 1.1.0 forced a content-sidebar layout on single course, lesson and questions.
-Since Version 1.2.0 the Genesis Layout options can be used to alter the appearance.

 ### Are there any settings?